“Fighting is essentially a masculine idea; a woman’s weapon is her tongue.”

 This is where Monkey Brain gets to sit at the wheel and drive.

 Furthermore, there are negative effects from anticipating the next squabble when it comes along.
 Anticipatory stress makes us dumber.
 Namely, as a study from the University of Michigan and the University of Iowa shows, anticipatory stress affects our decision making and our ability to learn.
 So, when we think about fighting about money, or when we do fight about money, we fail to properly identify good solutions (budgeting, controlling our urges, etc.).
 We set ourselves up for a vicious and downward cycle.
 We fight about money, then we stress over the next fight, and then we fight again and are unable to extract ourselves from the fight because we’re flooded with cortisol.
-Lather, rinse, and repeat.
+Lather, rinse and repeat.

 Instead of being proactive and tackling money issues before they become problems, we let ourselves slip into the destructive cycle of fighting over money.
 These fights pop up because of two common issues:

-There is an unexpected expense.
+- There is an unexpected expense.
 This could be something big like having to replace the car to something small like going to a restaurant for lunch.
 Regardless of the size or the cause, it’s an expense that you weren’t prepared for, and you’re not prepared to discuss how to deal with it.
-One spouse holds it in reserve and then beats the other spouse over it: “You…did…not…need…that…183 inch…#$*$#*$*#…TV!!!”
+One spouse holds it in reserve and then beats the other spouse over it: “You…did…not…need…that…183 inches…#$*$#*$*#…TV!!!”

-There is a disagreement over needs and wants.
+- There is a disagreement over needs and wants.
 Monkey Brain likes to disguise wants as needs: “NEED 183” TV!”
 The problem is that once we’ve told ourselves we need something, then it’s really hard for us to back down off of that perch and realize that it’s simply a want.
 We find it hard to come to grips with the difference because of fear.
-We fear that if we really acknowledge what our true needs are (food, water, shelter), then we’ll lose some of the things which we really want (183” TV).
+We fear that if we really acknowledge what our true needs are (food, water, shelter), then we’ll lose some of the things that we really want (183” TV).
 So, we let Monkey Brain convince us that our wants are needs when they really aren’t.

 How can you make sure that you and your spouse are on the same page when it comes to finances?

 Being proactive and open with your communications will go a long way in preventing the fighting that many of the couples in the AICPA survey talked about.
-It will also help you if you are one of those couples who fights over money.
-Communication won’t make you more money, but it will help ensure that the money you do make goes in the places where you want it to go.
+It will also help you if you are one of those couples who fight over money.
+Communication won’t make you more money, but it will help ensure that the money you do make goes to the places where you want it to go.

 Otherwise, you may find yourself playing out the role of Peter Griffin.
 The difference between Peter Griffin’s life and yours is that Lois is truly fictional – nobody would ever be that forgiving in real life!